AhilanPonnusamy/LLM-and-AppModernization/Open source AI Code Assistant Solutions for Air-Gapped Environments/README.md

   ```

----

 ## 6. Explore Additional Features
 The Continue Extension offers many other capabilities.
 Refer to the **official documentation** to explore more features and maximize productivity.

 ---

-By following these steps, you can unlock the full potential of the Granite model and the Continue extension for enhanced Java development.

 ***Your code assistant is ready, Have fun!!!!!***